alanng10/Secane/Docue/Web/a.md

 For Javascript module,
-browser inn within module frame is implem with moving pointer cursor and trigg pointer click with Type Board index that will trigg mouse event, and with trigg keyboard input by Type Board index that will trigg keyboard event.
+browser inn within module frame is implem with moving pointer cursor and trigg pointer click and scroll with Type Board index that will trigg mouse event, and with trigg keyboard input by Type Board index that will trigg keyboard event.